 Geographic Connection to Pennsylvania: Bryn Mawr, Philadelphia County

-Historian Drew Gilpin Faust became the first female president of Harvard University in 2007.
+Historian Drew Gilpin Faust became the 28th president of Harvard University in 2007.

 As the first female president of Harvard University, Drew Gilpin Faust has broken down the gender barrier that has surrounded higher education for centuries.
 Before becoming university president of Harvard, she was the founding dean of the Radcliffe Institute for Advanced Study beginning in 2001.
 Prior to that, Faust was the Annenberg Professor of History and director of the women's studies program at the University of Pennsylvania, where she was on the faculty for 25 years.
 She received her bachelor's degree from Bryn Mawr College in 1968, and both her master's degree in 1971 and doctoral degree in 1975 from the University of Pennsylvania.